 The Predictably Unpredictable Schedule of Insomnia

-If there is one thing you can count on when you have insomnia, it is that you cannot count on anything.
+If there is 1 thing you can count on when you have insomnia, it is that you cannot count on anything.
 Sleep schedules vary wildly.
 The only constant is that I always feel tired no matter how much sleep I get.
 The degree of tiredness changes, but the tiredness is always there.

 I have had insomnia most of my life.
 I can go from getting 3 hours of sleep to getting 10 hours without feeling any difference in how tired I am.
 Sometimes I feel less tired when I get 4 hours of sleep than if I manage to get 8 hours.
 I cannot predict how much sleep I will get, and I cannot predict how extra sleep or a lack of sleep will affect me.
 It varies.